 - There's an odd variation in Legacy of the Force: Betrayal where Mara and Luke disguise themselves as impersonators of themselves.
 They get away with this because they had arranged for other celebrity impersonators to arrive on the same ship so they were not the only "Luke" and "Mara" and there were also some "Han"s and "Chewbacca"s and "Leia"s for them to be lost amongst.

-- Star Wars in general seems to avert this at every occasion, maybe because of a lack of easily-used transformation technology.
-The Medstar Duology and the Coruscant Nights trilogy have a character who, as a member of a rarely-seen birdlike species, would be noticed everywhere he went.
+- The Medstar Duology and the Coruscant Nights trilogy have a character who, as a member of a rarely-seen birdlike species, would be noticed everywhere he went.
 As he fills roles from spy to assassin to thief to gangster, that would be a problem, so he became a Master of Disguise, with a huge number of elaborate prosthetics and full-body suits disguising him as anything from a human to a Hutt.
 The prosthetics can move as extra limbs and non-beaked faces, and he even has the right scent and accent.
 The disguises failed him only once, and that was when his assassination target dodged and shot back, destroying the costume.

 - Michael A. Stackpole has a bit of a field day with this.
 In the X-Wing novel Wedge's Gamble, the entire squadron infiltrates Coruscant in various disguises, ranging from fully robed body-slave to cyborg to alien disguises.
 His novel I, Jedi has the protagonistnote actually dyeing his hair and growing a goatee in order to change his appearance for a bit of undercover work.
 Star Wars dye is somewhat higher tech than ours involving a "metabolising agent" to be ingested and "colour targeting gel" to apply and wash off at the right time (or you could end up with green hair), but it's still a cosmetics thing.